 Do you need help prioritizing tasks when managing a project?
 There’s an acronym for that!
-Leadership coach Susanne Madsen explains the MoSCow method for prioritization.
+It’s called the MoSCow method and it is a great technique to help with prioritization.

 By following this process to define what are essential and non-essential requirements for your project or product development, you can quickly see where your focus should be.
 This method also helps you to make sure you come to a conclusion about what those priorities are for each requirement early in the process.

 How ProjectManager.com Maintains Quality in Your Project

 ProjectManager.com is a cloud-based project management software that can make sure your requirements are being met throughout the life cycle of the project.
 Because our software is giving you real-time data, you’re able to meet your priorities.

 Our real-time dashboard shows real-time data that is displayed over six different project metrics.
 These numbers are crunched and illustrated in colorful, easy-to-read graphs and charts that keep project managers keenly assessed of the progress on their priorities.